cloverdx/cloverdx-server-docker/README.md

 Then Server Core will have 1GB heap, Worker will have 2GB heap, and the rest is left for additional Java memory spaces and the OS.

-The automatic memory settings can be overridden by setting both properties:
+The automatic memory settings can be overridden by setting **BOTH** environment properties:

 * ``CLOVER_SERVER_HEAP_SIZE`` - heap size of Server Core, value as for the -Xmx Java argument
 * ``CLOVER_WORKER_HEAP_SIZE``  - heap size of Worker, value as for the -Xmx Java argument